Eating More Fruits can Improve the Health

 Shrinks Belly FatResearch has shown that the consumption of blueberries can shrink belly fat in rats.
 In addition to being unsightly and uncomfortable, human abdominal fat has been linked to diabetes and heart disease.
 Along with belly fat shrinkage, the rats showed lowered cholesterol levels and better control over glucose, even when the diet wasn't heart-healthy.

 Fruit is always the healthiest when eaten fresh, but it begins to lose nutrients from the moment it is plucked off the bush, tree or vine.
 Therefore, frozen fruit and fruit powders are also a great option because quick-freezing and dehydrating often retains much of the nutritional value.
 Try fresh or frozen fruit in a smoothie for a health-boosting breakfast or snack.
-For the best fruit powder supplement, try Go Ruby Go from The Institute for Vibrant Living.

 Read More on This Topic: